 This not only rewards students, but it also fosters school spirit.
 It might be worth mentioning to your team and working on something collectively.

 Is it just me or does every student want to write on the whiteboard?
-It is like they cannot help themselves.
-This reward might look like a designated student writing the homework on the board or anything else you might need.
-They will also write their twitter handle.
-This is inevitable.
+This reward might look like a designated student writing the homework on the board..

-This could be a minute to win it game at the beginning of class.
-One of my fellow teachers had a Bop It in her classroom, and students could earn the privilege of playing it and making it to the leader board.
-Students also love good ole’ fashioned board games like Life, Connect Four, and Jenga.
+This could be a minute-to-win-it game at the beginning of class.
+One of my fellow teachers had a Bop It in her classroom, and students could earn the privilege of playing it and making it to the leaderboard.